 A Jacksonville property closes on September 22nd.
 The homeowner's insurance premium of $1,200 runs from August 1st through July 31st of the following year.
 The buyer will assume the policy.
-Using a 30-day month method, what is the insurance proration amount and who receives the credit?
+Using the 30-day month (banker's) method and treating the day of closing as belonging to the buyer, what is the insurance proration amount and who receives the credit?

 Correct Answer